SamarthMovaliya/todo_app_MVCpattern_Flutter/README.md

 ## About it
- 1) this app will give you latest news based on preveling market comdition of different economy.
+ 1) this app will give you facility to store your daily todos.
- 2) And also gives you option to view news based on categories in different countries.
+ 2) You can store your daily todos from 9:00AM to 7:00PM and can generate a pdf of table sheet also.

 ## Authors